amidaware/trmm-docs/docs/install_server.md

 Create your first client/site and choose the default timezone.

-### You're Done
+You're Done

 [Update Regularly](install_server.md#update-regularly)

-## Option 2: Install behind NAT Router
+## Option 2: Install Behind NAT Router

 Install in your local network using: Dedicated hardware, Hyper-V, Proxmox or ESXi.
 All been tested and work fine.

 Do everything from [Option 1: Easy Install](install_server.md#run-updates-and-setup-the-linux-user)

-### If you only have agents on the private network/subnet
+#### If You Only Have Agents on the Private Network / Subnet

 Make sure your local DNS server (or agents hosts file) have your Tactical RMM server IP addresses for the 3 domain names: `rmm`, `api` and `mesh`

-### Agents exist outside the private network/subnet - Setup Port Forwarding
+#### Agents Exist Outside the Private Network / Subnet - Setup Port Forwarding

 If you have agents outside your local network: Make sure the public DNS servers have A records for the 3 Tactical RMM server domain names: `rmm`, `api` and `mesh`

-Login to your router/NAT device.
+Login to your router / NAT device.

 1. Set your TRMM server as a static IP (Using a DHCP reservation is usually safer).
 2. Port forward `TCP 443` to your TRMM servers private IP address.